+Together we achieve, individually we grow

+Gender Pay Gap Report 31 March 2023

+Introduction

-Gender Pay Gap Report 31 March 2022 Introduction This report sets out the gender pay gap between men and women at Inspire Education Trust.
+This report sets out the gender pay gap between men and women at Inspire Education Trust.
 Gender Pay Reporting is a requirement under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-Gender Pay Gap vs Equal Pay The gender pay gap should not be mistaken for 'equal pay' which is a legal requirement to pay men and women equally for equal work.
+Gender Pay Gap vs Equal Pay

+The gender pay gap should not be mistaken for 'equal pay' which is a legal requirement to pay men and women equally for equal work.
 The gender pay gap is a measurement of the average earnings between men and women regardless of their work.

+Our Results

-Our Results The data in this report captures 548 staff across 6 academies including the trust's central team.
-The following data shows the gender pay gap taken on the 'snapshot' date of 31st March 2022.
-The gross hourly rate of pay is used to calculate the earnings of men and women: 2022 2021 Mean gender pay gap in hourly pay 17.9% 25.07% Median gender pay gap in hourly pay 44.25% 52.07% Whilst the above figures illustrate there is a gender pay gap within our organisation, it should be noted that teachers' hourly pay is calculated over 39 weeks whereas non-teachers' pay is calculated over 52 weeks.
+The data in this report captures 572 staff across 6 academies including the trust's central team.
+The following data shows the gender pay gap taken on the 'snapshot' date of 31st March 2023.
+The gross hourly rate of pay is used to calculate the earnings of men and women:

+2023 2022

+Mean gender pay gap in hourly pay 24.15% 17.9%

+Median gender pay gap in hourly pay 51.91% 44.25%

+Whilst the above figures illustrate there is a gender pay gap within our organisation, it should be noted that teachers' hourly pay is calculated over 39 weeks whereas non-teachers' pay is calculated over 52 weeks.
 This means that when comparing one with the other, teachers' pay will distort the data.
 For this reason, we have provided the mean and median gender pay gaps for teachers and non-teachers separately.
 We believe this data better reflects the actual gender pay gap within our Trust.

-Teachers 2022 2021 Mean gender pay gap in hourly pay 8.24% 4.79% Median gender pay gap in hourly pay 6.68% 7.00% Non-Teachers 2022 2021 Mean gender pay gap in hourly pay 9.52% 12.94% Median gender pay gap in hourly pay 13.69% 12.37% Whilst some aspects of our gender pay gap have improved, the trust remains dissatisfied at the results set out above and in particular the median gender pay gap and is committed to narrowing this.
-Definitions Mean
+Teachers

+2023 2022

+Mean gender pay gap in hourly pay 7.15% 8.24%

+Median gender pay gap in hourly pay 5.56% 6.68%

+Non-Teachers

+2023 2022

+Mean gender pay gap in hourly pay 10.40% 9.52%

+Median gender pay gap in hourly pay 6.21% 13.69%

+Definitions

+Mean

 A mean (average) involves adding up all of the numbers and dividing the result by how many numbers were in the list.
 Mean averages place the same value on every number they use, giving a good overall indication of the gender pay gap.
 However, low hourly pay rates can 'dominate' and distort the figure.
+Median

-Median The median average involves listing all numbers (hourly rates) in numerical order.
+The median average involves listing all numbers (hourly rates) in numerical order.
 The median for each is the man or woman who is in the middle of a list of hourly pay ordered from highest to lowest paid.
 The median pay gap is not distorted by very high or low hourly pay.
 However, this means that not all gender pay gap issues will be picked up.
 They could also fail to pick up as effectively where the gender pay gap issues are most pronounced in the lowest paid or highest paid employees.
 Pay Quartiles Inspire Education Trust employs more women than men, and more women than men in every pay quartile, including the top one.